 9.2.
 Transaction Log and WAL Segment Files

-Logically, PostgreSQL writes XLOG records into a virtual file that is 8 bytes long (16 ExaBytes).
+Logically, PostgreSQL writes XLOG records into a virtual file with an 8-byte address space (16 Exabytes).

-In versions 11 or later, the size of WAL segment file can be configured using –wal-segsize option when PostgreSQL cluster is created by initdb command.
+In versions 11 or later, the size of a WAL segment file is configurable via the –wal-segsize option when the PostgreSQL cluster is created using the initdb command.

 Figure 9.6.
 Transaction log and WAL segment files

-The WAL segment filename is in hexadecimal 24-digit number and the naming rule is as follows:
+The WAL segment filename is a 24-digit hexadecimal number.
+The naming rule is as follows:

 $$ \begin{align} \text{WAL segment file name} = \text{timelineId} + (\text{uint32}) \frac{\text{LSN}-1}{16\text{M}*256} + ( \text{uint32})\left(\frac{\text{LSN}-1}{16\text{M}}\right) % 256 \end{align} $$